 - 1 SECTION 1.
-Section 1 of chapter 6D of the General Laws, as appearing in the 2020 - 2 Official Edition, is hereby amended by inserting after the definition of "After-hours care" the - 3 following definitions:- - 4 "Aggregate primary care baseline expenditures", the sum of all primary care - 5 expenditures, as defined by the center, in the commonwealth in the calendar year preceding the - 6 year in which the aggregate primary care expenditure target applies. - 7 "Aggregate primary care expenditure target", the targeted sum, set by the commission in - 8 section 9A, of all primary care expenditures, as defined by the center, in the commonwealth in - 9 the calendar year in which the aggregate primary care expenditure target applies.

-SECTION 2.
-Said section 1 of said chapter 6D, as so appearing, is hereby further amended by inserting after the definition of "Physician" the following definitions:-
+Section 1 of chapter 6D of the General Laws, as appearing in the 2020 - 2 Official Edition, is hereby amended by inserting after the definition of "After-hours care" the - 3 following definitions:- - 4 "Aggregate primary care baseline expenditures", the sum of all primary care - 5 expenditures, as defined by the center, in the commonwealth in the two calendar years preceding - 6 the year in which the aggregate primary care expenditure target applies. - 7 "Aggregate primary care expenditure target", the targeted sum, set by the - 8 commission in section 9A, of all primary care expenditures, as defined by the center, in the - 9 commonwealth in the calendar year in which the aggregate primary care expenditure target - 10 applies. - SECTION 2.
+Said section 1 of said chapter 6D, as so appearing, is hereby further - amended by inserting after the definition of "Physician" the following definitions:-

-"Primary care baseline expenditures", the sum of all primary care expenditures, as defined by the center, by or attributed to an individual health care entity in the calendar year preceding the year in which the primary care expenditure target applies.
+"Primary care baseline expenditures", the sum of all primary care expenditures, as defined by the center, by or attributed to an individual health care entity in the two calendar years preceding the year in which the primary care expenditure target applies.